King Meets UAE President In Abu Dhabi

 His Majesty stressed the need to counter extremist settler violence against the Palestinians in the West Bank, and to put a stop to violations of Islamic and Christian holy sites in Jerusalem.

-The two leaders called for creating a political horizon for the Palestinian issue on the basis of the two-state solution, which fulfills the legitimate rights of the Palestinians.
+The two leaders called for creating a political horizon for the Palestinian issue on the basis of the two-state solution, which fulfils the legitimate rights of the Palestinians, statement said.

 The two sides also expressed keenness to maintain coordination on issues of mutual concern, in service of shared interests and regional security and stability.